DriftwoodPalace/Hodl-Guide/README.md

 ### [Hodl Guide Light](https://github.com/HelgeHunding/guides/blob/master/hodl-guide-light/README.md)

 This is an excellent place to start if you want to create your first cold storage wallet.
 All you need is one hardware wallet and an internet connected computer.
-It will give you a secure base and a possibility to upgrade that at a later date.
+It'll give you a secure base and a possibility to upgrade that at a later date.
 In most cases, you'll be up and running within one hour.

 ---

 ### [Hodl Guide Light, Multi-Sig](https://github.com/HelgeHunding/guides/blob/master/hodl-guide-light-ms/README.md)

-This is if you like to take make your cold storage even more secure.
-Use two hardware wallets to create a multi-sig wallet where you'll need both hardware wallets to spend any funds.
-This is a very similar setup as "Hodl Guide Light", but you'll end up with one more private seed.
+This is if you want to upgrade the light guide and make it even more secure.
+Use two different hardware wallets to create a multi-sig wallet.
+This'll use the strength different manufacturers wallets have.
+Both hardware wallets (or their seeds) needs to be compromised for you to lose your funds.

 ---